- 1 Is the COVID-19 vaccine for children under 5 years old available?

 - Preventing the COVID-19 virus from replicating and possibly become more resistant to vaccines

-Will there be a vaccine mandate for back to school in the fall?
+Will there be a vaccine mandate to attend school in person?

 This will depend on the state you live in – and possibly the school district your child attends.

 Can my child get other routine vaccinations at the same time as the COVID-19 vaccine?